-It is up to the responsibility of the traveller itself to respect and follow the mentioned rules.
+It is up to the responsibility of the traveler itself to respect and follow the mentioned rules.

 the passport must be valid for six months after you leave the country and

-upon request be able to present evidence to show that the traveller has sufficient funds to cover the costs during the stay in Guatemala
+upon request be able to present evidence to show that the traveler has sufficient funds to cover the costs during the stay in Guatemala

 Entering without a visa does not automatically entitle the holder to enter Guatemala.
-A decision is made every time the traveller passes through a border control, as travellers must have proof of sufficient funds to support themselves for the duration of their stay and for their return.
+A decision is made every time the traveler passes through a border control, as travelers must have proof of sufficient funds to support themselves for the duration of their stay and for their return.

 Requirements for obtaining a tourist visa